 34.3.3 In some cases the student may acknowledge underlying difficulties and seek to suspend their studies until matters are resolved.
 The process for suspending studies varies between taught and research students as indicated below.
-If provision for Leave of Absence or PGR Suspension of Study does not lead to a successful return to study or research, the member of staff must ensure that the matter is taken forward and raised with the Senate Office.
-They may do so either by raising their concerns directly with the Senate Office, or through another local member of staff (such as a line manager or Head of School).
+If provision for Leave of Absence or PGR Suspension of Study does not lead to a successful return to study or research, the member of staff must ensure that the matter is taken forward and raised with Academic Policy & Governance.
+They may do so either by raising their concerns directly with Academic Policy & Governance, or through another local member of staff (such as a line manager or Head of School or their nominee).

 Undergraduate and Postgraduate Taught Students - Leave of Absence

-34.3.6 Where a Leave of Absence is agreed, the School/Research Institute or College must notify the Senate Office which will place a Service Indicator (Fitness to Study - Leave of Absence) on the student's MyCampus record.
-The Fitness to Study Leave of Absence should not be set indefinitely, so in requesting a Service Indicator, the School/Research Institute or College must identify either a provisional date for return, or a date for review of the Leave of Absence.
-The School/Research Institute or College shall make arrangements for the student’s return to study and will advise them of any requirements for return, such as medical evidence or the requirement to engage with University support.
-The School/Research Institute or College must also notify the Senate Office of the date of return to allow the Service Indicator to be removed from the student’s record.
-In cases where there are concerns about a student’s request to return to study, the matter should be referred to the Senate Office for consideration at Stage 2 (see §34.4.11 – §34.4.12).
+34.3.6 Where a Leave of Absence is agreed, the School or College must notify Registry which will place a Service Indicator (Fitness to Study - Leave of Absence) on the student's MyCampus record.
+The Fitness to Study Leave of Absence should not be set indefinitely, so in requesting a Service Indicator, the School or College must identify either a provisional date for return, or a date for review of the Leave of Absence.
+The School or College shall make arrangements for the student’s return to study and will advise them of any requirements for return, such as medical evidence or the requirement to engage with University support.
+The School College must also notify Registry of the date of return to allow the Service Indicator to be removed from the student’s record.
+In cases where there are concerns about a student’s request to return to study, the matter should be referred to Academic Policy & Governance for consideration at Stage 2 (see §34.4.11 – §34.4.12).
 Further guidance for staff on process for applying a Leave of Absence indicator is available from Registry.

 Postgraduate Research Students - Suspension of Study